On2 gauge: Availability of models and supplies

 In the early years of On2, Bob Werner's Portland Products was the major supplier of castings and the various small parts needed to model the Maine two footers.
 Peter Barney had his Sandy River Car Shops line of kits, which were essentially boxes of stripwood with meager instructions.
 The drawings were often not to scale, but there was little else available at the time.
 Later, Grandt Line produced some excellent styrene and brass parts that provided useful to scratchbuilders.
 NJ International, Coronado Scale Models, Gary Kohler, and others all brought out limited run kits or detail parts over the years of varied quality, only to have them fade from existence due to lack of sales.
 Portland Products exists in name only at this time, the victim of bad blood within the On2 fraternity.
 Sandy River Car Shops kits are still available from Peter Barney's friends at Cranberry Junction hobbies, but they are very dated in their design and materials.

 In the mid-1990s there was a major growth spurt brought on by the introduction of a line of kits by Chris Cardinal.
 He was the first to apply the then-new technologies of laser cutting and resin casting exclusively to two-foot prototypes.
 He raised the bar in regards to the level of detail to be expected in such an obscure scale.
 His models are still highly sought almost a decade after production stopped.
-The line of kits was eventually bought out by Darryl Sleszinski after Chris' interests shifted to vintage auto racing, but it never enjoyed the same level of success seen in the beginning.
+The line of kits was eventually bought out by Darryl Sleszinski after Chris' interests shifted, but it never enjoyed the same level of success seen in the beginning.

 The year 2007 saw a major shift in On2 scale, especially Maine On2 modeling, with the release of the Bachmann forney.

 Before then, ready-to-run locomotives were only available in brass, and rolling stock kits were few.